 Through our engagement with these students each year (sometimes multiple programs a year) from Pre-K up through 6th grade, the retention of what they learn is remarkable.
 During our programs students often enthusiastically recall and reference lessons they learned in previous years while building a positive connection with the Audubon educators that return year after year.
 Even years later, during high school career days, students flock to the Audubon table to engage with the educators who led their elementary school programs and to learn more about science and conservation careers.
 Our programs are making a significant difference throughout Connecticut.

-If you would like to learn more about our school programs, please contact a member of our team:
+If you would like to learn more about our school programs, please contact us: